Kavad I: Relations with Christianity

 According to the Chronicle of Seert and the historian Mari ibn Sulayman, Kavad ordered all the religious communities in the empire to submit written descriptions of their beliefs.
 This took place sometime before 496.
 In response to this command, the Patriarch Aqaq commissioned Elishaʿ bar Quzbaye, interpreter of the school of Nisibis, to write for the Church of the East.
-His work was then translated from Syriac to Persian and presented to Kavad.
+His work was then translated from Syriac to Middle Persian and presented to Kavad.
 This work has since been lost.

 Kavad's reign marked a new turn in Sasanian–Christian relations; before his reign, Jesus had been seen solely as the defender of the Byzantines.
 This changed under Kavad.
-According to an apocryphal account in the Chronicle of Pseudo–Zachariah of Mytilene, written by a West Syrian monk at Amida in 569, Kavad saw a vision of Jesus whilst besieging Amida, which encouraged him to remain resolute in his effort.
+According to an apocryphal account in the Chronicle of Pseudo–Zachariah of Mytilene, written by an anonymous West Syrian monk at Amida in 569, Kavad saw a vision of Jesus whilst besieging Amida, which encouraged him to remain resolute in his effort.
 Jesus guaranteed to give him Amida within three days, which happened.
 Kavad's forces then sacked the city, taking much booty.
 The city's church was spared, however, due to the relationship between Kavad and Jesus.
 Kavad was even thought to have venerated a figure of Jesus.
 According to modern historian Richard Payne, the Sasanians could now be viewed as adherents of Jesus and his saints, if not Christianity itself.

 Wars in the east

 Not much is known about Kavad's wars in the east.
 According to Procopius, Kavad was forced to leave for the eastern frontier in 503 to deal with an attack by "hostile Huns", one of the many clashes in a reportedly lengthy war.
 After the Sasanian disaster in 484, all of Khorasan was seized by the Hephthalites; no Sasanian coins minted in the area (Nishapur, Herat, Marw) have been found from his first reign.
-The increase in the number of coins minted at Gorgan (which was now the northernmost Sasanian point) during his first reign may indicate a yearly tribute he paid to the Hephthalites.
+The increase in the number of coins minted at Gorgan (which was now the northernmost Sasanian region) during his first reign may indicate a yearly tribute he paid to the Hephthalites.
 During his second reign, his fortunes changed.
 A Sasanian campaign in 508 led to the conquest of the Zundaber (Zumdaber) Castellum, associated with the temple of az-Zunin in the area of ad-Dawar, situated between Bust and Kandahar.
 A Sasanian coin dating to 512/3 has been found in Marw.
 This indicates the Sasanians under Kavad had managed to re-conquer Khorasan after successfully dealing with the Hephthalites.